 This moment of triumph was immediately contrasted with a failed attempt at screen printing the Stealing Fire Logo onto some canvas bags.
-I had left the screen printing ink in Brooklyn, and thought the fabric paint I found at AC Moore would suffice.
-Unfortunately it dried in the screen and the acetone I had to use to unclog it ruined the screen in the process.
+I had left the screen printing ink in Brooklyn and thought the fabric paint I found at AC Moore would suffice.
+Unfortunately, it dried on the screen and the acetone I had to use to unclog it ruined the screen in the process.
 It was a learning experience I could have done without, but at least I won’t be making that mistake again.

 I closed the evening on a lighter note, getting to meet my friends Becky and Rejean’s new son.

 For Day 1, I overslept a little bit and got there later than I wanted to.
 I was stationed next to a cupcake vendor, which I successfully resisted the temptation to eat for (almost) the entirety of the weekend.
 Katie stopped by for a bit and snapped a picture of me.
 Also had a good time catching up with my friend Eric.
 As always it was great to see host Johnny C and the always wonderful Caitlin.
 I think one of my favorite things about this show is its homemade feel, and I’m not just saying that because it’s held in the same venue as my high school prom.
 It’s a little rough around the edges, but it brings out a great crowd and has a nice authentic feel.
 It’s one that I hope I can always make it back to every Spring.